arangodb/docs/3.5/programs-arangod-log.md

 ### Role

-Log role: `--log.role true`
+Log role: `--log.role`

 When set to `true`, this option will make the ArangoDB logger print a single character with the server's role into each logged message.
 The roles are:

 - U: undefined/unclear (used at startup)
 - S: single server
 - C: coordinator
 - P: primary
 - A: agent

 The default value for this option is `false`, so no roles will be logged.

+### Log API Access

+<small>Introduced in: 3.4.11, 3.5.6</small>

+`/_admin/log` control: `--log.api-enabled`

+Credentials data is not written to log files.
+Nevertheless, some logged data might be sensitive depending on the context of the deployment.
+For example, if request logging is switched on, user requests and corresponding data might end up in log files.
+Therefore, a certain care with log files is recommended.

+Since the database server offers an API to control logging and query logging data, this API has to be secured properly.
+By default, the API is accessible for admin users (administrative access to the `_system` database).
+However, one can lock this down further.

+The possible values for this option are:

+ - `true`: The API `/_admin/log` is accessible for admin users.
+ - `jwt`: The API `/_admin/log` is accessible only for the superuser (authentication with JWT token and empty username).
+ - `false`: The API `/_admin/log` is not accessible at all.

+The default value is `true`.